muratk3n/thirdwave/en/2020/07/migrations-anatolia.md

 inventions.[ ... ] The cultures [nationalism] claims to defend and revive are often its own inventions, or are modified out of all recognition’ (Gellner, 1983, p.
 56).
-National historical narratives involve processes of voicing and silencing par- ticular events, in a way that truly makes history a ‘social construction,’ constrained only partially by the academic knowledge of what we know about this history (Berger, Donovan, & Passmore, 2002).
-This intentional process of construction of a national narra- tive is one that reflects more the politics of the present than our knowledge of the past: ‘To write the story of the nation demands that we articulate that archaic ambivalence that informs modernity’ (Bhabha, 1990, p.
+National historical narratives involve processes of voicing and silencing particular events, in a way that truly makes history a ‘social construction,’ constrained only partially by the academic knowledge of what we know about this history (Berger, Donovan, & Passmore, 2002).
+This intentional process of construction of a national narrative is one that reflects more the politics of the present than our knowledge of the past: ‘To write the story of the nation demands that we articulate that archaic ambivalence that informs modernity’ (Bhabha, 1990, p.
 294).
 There are